UC Berkeley · Applied Mathematics

 - Next.js

-I'm actively exploring opportunities in quantitative finance, financial analysis, and data science.
-If you're working on something interesting, I'd like to hear about it.
+I'm open to opportunities in quantitative research, financial analysis, and data science.
+If you're working on something interesting, reach out — I respond quickly.